 GeneCards Summary for MAF Gene

-MAF (V-Maf Avian Musculoaponeurotic Fibrosarcoma Oncogene Homolog) is a Protein Coding gene.
-Diseases associated with MAF include cerulean cataract and cataract 21, multiple types.
-Among its related pathways are Transcriptional misregulation in cancer and C-MYB transcription factor network.
+MAF (MAF BZIP Transcription Factor) is a Protein Coding gene.
+Diseases associated with MAF include Ayme-Gripp Syndrome and Cataract 21, Multiple Types.
+Among its related pathways are Th2 Differentiation Pathway and Transcriptional misregulation in cancer.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II transcription regulatory region sequence-specific binding.
-An important paralog of this gene is MAFA.
+An important paralog of this gene is MAFB.

 UniProtKB/Swiss-Prot for MAF Gene